RELATE

 to make it clear that the numbers represent state and not city populations.

 Imagine a database that holds detailed information on the relations between NPCs in a game that are made to be as realistic as possible.
-Two of the characters have a rocky past but finally a happy conclusion in which they end up married.
+Two of the characters have a rocky past but finally end up married.
 During this period, we might have tracked their relationship by adding and removing graph edges between the two of them as they move from a stage of being friends, to dating, to hating each other, to finally ending up married.

 This works well to track the current state of the relationship, but creating a more general table such as knows